larsenjohn/herebyaccident/_posts/2016-09-29-js-hair-pulling.md

     $('.fadeinup').addClass('opacity-hidden animated').waypoint({
 	  handler: function() {
+      	  // Add animate.css classes to .fadeinup
 	      $(this.element).addClass("opacity-visible fadeInUp")
 	  },

+     // Set the percentage of screen height for trigger
      offset: '80%'
     });

-    // You may have to one of these
+    // You may have to one of these if not already in the mix

     $(document).ready(function(){